Azure/Industrial-IoT/docs/howto-run-microservices-locally.md

 5. Start debugging by pressing the "Start" button or hitting F5.
 6. [Ensure the Microservices are running](#Ensure-the-Microservices-are-running)

-## Ensure the OPC Twin Microservices are running
+## Ensure the Azure Industrial IoT Microservices are running

 After starting open a browser window to:

 - http://localhost:9042 for OPC Registry Microservice
-- http://localhost:9041 for OPC Twin Microservice (This microservice is part of bigger umbrella which is OPC Twin Microservices)
+- http://localhost:9041 for OPC Twin Microservice
 - http://localhost:9043 for OPC Historic Access Microservice

 which will show you the each Microservice's swagger UI.
 If the services exit immediately after start, check that the `.env` file exists in the root.